TOC Digital Speech and Debate Series 1

 Explain how the aff SPECIFICALLY triggers the link, otherwise the impact is low-risk and I'll most likely defer aff

 Point out they're dropped, and explain WHY it's important that I evaluate it/how I should evaluate it.

-I will vote for condo.
+I will vote for condo, if it is explained well.
+Be sure to SLOW DOWN during your condo block.
+If I cannot flow it, I won't be able to evaluate it in my decision.
 I will not vote for disclosure theory, unless there is a SERIOUS violation.

 Online debate = it's harder to hear, so please try to be extra clear, and slow down

 Please keep your camera on if possible

 Make sure to check that I am ready before you start, or I'll probably miss something.

 Coach @ Asian Debate League

 Debated 4 years at Kapaun** Mount Carmel in Wichita, Kansas, 2017

 Debated 4 years NDT/CEDA/D3 at University of Kansas, 2021